 - [Number 2]: This is the optional argument.

-Now we will see how to use mandatory and optional argument together.
+Now we will see how to use mandatory and optional arguments together.

-See the above image, firstly I have selected the cell A1 then after the comma (,) I have selected the cell A2 this is the optional argument.
+See the above image; firstly, I have selected cell A1 then after the comma (,) I have selected the cell A2; this is the optional argument.

 Since I selected the cells individually, I also needed to mention the optional argument.

 Now, look at the below image.

-I have selected both the cells as a range, so no need of optional argument here.
+I have selected both the cells as a range, so no need for an optional argument here.
 In this way, we can apply the basic formula.

 This is the extension of the previous example.
 In cell B1 and B2, I have entered two numbers, 25 and 20.

-In the cell B3 again I want to do the summation of two numbers.
+In cell B3 again, I want to do the summation of two numbers.
 Here we need to understand the logic of Excel.
 I need not apply the SUM function again here.
 I can copy and paste the previous formula here.

-Previous formula reads =SUM (A1:A2).
-If I copy paste this formula to the right reference it will change to =SUM (B1:B2).
+The previous formula reads =SUM (A1:A2).
+If I copy-paste this formula to the right reference, it will change to =SUM (B1:B2).

 In this way, we can work with the same formula again and again.

 Things to Remember About Simple Formula in Excel

-- In order to work with excel formulas, we need to understand the logic of the excel.
+- In order to work with excel formulas, we need to understand the logic of excel.

-- Once the formula is applied and if the same calculation is required somewhere else with the same range we copy paste the same formula.
+- Once the formula is applied and the same calculation is required somewhere else with the same range, we copy-paste the same formula.

 - All the calculations in excel work exactly the same way how it works in mathematics based on the BODMAS rule.

 - We can give individual cell reference as well as range references.
-If the cells are more then we can give range references instead of individual cells reference.
+If the cells are more than, we can give range references instead of individual cells reference.

 This has been a guide to Simple formulas in Excel.
-Here we discuss how to use a simple formula in Excel along with practical examples and downloadable excel template.
+Here we discuss using a simple formula in Excel and practical examples and a downloadable excel template.
 You can also go through our other suggested articles –